hafiyhp/Water-Quality-Analysis/README.md

 2. Open the R script `Water_Quality_2018_to_2023.R` in RStudio.
 3. Modify the file paths if needed to point to your local data files.
 4. Run the script step by step or all at once to perform the analysis.
-5. Refer to the generated plots and results to understand water quality trends.
+5. Review the generated plots within the repository's files to understand water quality trends.

 # Notable Results